http-party/node-http-proxy/README.md

 var proxy = httpProxy.createProxyServer();

 //
-// Create your server that make an operation that take a while
+// Create your server that makes an operation that waits a while
-// and then proxy de request
+// and then proxies the request
 //
 http.createServer(function (req, res) {
-  // This simulate an operation that take 500ms in execute setTimeout(function () {
+  // This simulates an operation that takes 500ms to execute setTimeout(function () {
     proxy.web(req, res, {
       target: 'http://localhost:9008'